Mangawhai Heads

-Mangawhai Heads is a township in Northland, New Zealand.
-Waipu is 21 kilometres northwest, and Mangawhai is 5 kilometres southwest.
-Mangawhai Heads is on the north shore of the Mangawhai Harbour.
+Mangawhai Heads is a township on the northern part of the Mangawhai Harbour in Northland, New Zealand.
+By road, Waipu is 21 kilometres northwest, and Mangawhai is 5 kilometres southwest.

 Geography

-The Mangawhai Cliffs Walkway, north of the township, is 4.5 kilometres long walk to Paepae-o-Tū / Bream Tail, and has a lookout point.
+The Mangawhai Cliffs Walkway, north of the township, is a 4.5-kilometre walk to Paepae-o-Tū / Bream Tail, and has a lookout point.

 Mangawhai Heads Beach is an intermediate-level surf beach.

 History

 The Mangawhai Harbour is a part of the rohe of Te Uri-o-Hau, a tribal group either seen as an independent iwi, or as a hapū of Ngāti Whātua.
 The name refers to Te Whai, a historic rangatira of Ngāti Whātua, who shares his name with the short-tail stingray, whai, found in the harbour.
-Te Whai had a fortified pā at Mangawhai Point, a central headland in the harbour.
+Te Uri o Hau had a fortified pā down Tara Road, which is facing the beach.

+Sand has been mined at Mangawhai Harbour since at least the 1940s.
+In 1978 the collapse of sand dunes, believed to be caused by sand mining, closed the harbour for five and a half years.
+From 1993 to 2004, sand was commercially suction-dredged from the sandbars of Mangawhai Heads.
+In 2004, the Mangawhai Harbour Restoration Society won an Environment Court decision to stop the issue of new licences.
+The companies, such as McCallum Brothers, re-applied to the Auckland Regional Council for resource consent but the application was turned down in 2005.
+In January 2008 another application to sand mine in the Mangawhai Forest was being heard by the Environment Court.

-Mangawhai Museum, opened in 2014, features displays on the area's local history.
+Mangawhai Museum, which opened in its present building in 2014, features displays on the area's local history.

 A new subdivision called The Rise or Mangawhai North is planned northwest of the existing settlement.